 Will MDC compensate me for processing my deer if I have it tested for CWD?

-- MDC will reimburse a landowner or hunter for processing their meat if the deer is tested for CWD; up to $75 per deer.
+- MDC will reimburse a landowner or hunter for processing their deer if the deer is harvested on a CWD Management Permit and is tested for CWD; up to $75 per deer.

 - Hunters must fill out the Processing Reimbursement Form they receive with their Permit Availability Letter.